Writing Advisory Service

 - Appointments are subject to availability

-- Please let Reception know that you have arrived for your appointment
+- Please let Reception know that you have arrived for your appointment - do not go straight to the room your appointment is scheduled to take place in.

 - You must inform the ELTC if you cannot come, so that another student can take your place.
 Using the online booking system you can cancel an appointment and put yourself on the waiting list.
+If you arrive more than 15 minutes late for your WAS appointment without informing us, your teacher is not obliged to see you.

 What we do